-We recommend finding a translator who is familiar with the topic of the course and is similar to your target audience in terms of age and values.
-We recommend you introduce them to the video localization process and inform them about the output format you expect.
+A good answer to the question of how to make E-learning video multilanguage with lower possible risks of deadline and budget violation is to find a translator who is familiar with the topic of the course and is similar to your target audience in terms of age and values.
+Introduce them to the E-learning video localization process and inform them about the output format you expect.

 It is most convenient to work with a table in which each phrase is placed on a separate line, and the original presented in a parallel column.
 Also, the table should contain markers for each type of content (captions and voiceover).

-If localization will be done by an editor who doesn’t know the language (which is totally fine) it will be necessary to add time codes that correspond to a voiceover (after recording it).
+If you localize an E-learning course working with an editor who doesn’t know the language (which is totally fine) it will be necessary to add time codes that correspond to a voiceover (after recording it).
 This may be done by the translator.
 In addition, you may separate the main voiceover file into smaller files and add their names (and links to them) to your table.

 As an alternative, the translator and editor may work together.